ManZzup/blog/_posts/2018-06-14-micro-services-and-distributed-systems-the-beauty-and-the-beast.md

 ---
 title: 'Micro-services and Distributed Systems: The Beauty and the Beast'
 layout: post
-subtitle: 'A jouney to understanding the concepts behind microservices through my own perspective as an explorer of the wild realm'
+subtitle: 'A jouney to understanding the concepts behind microservices through my own experience as an explorer of the wild realm'
 image: http://manzzup.github.io/blog/public/images/4/ms-00.png
 ---

-> #### A jouney to understanding the concepts behind microservices through my own perspective as an explorer of the wild realm
+> #### A jouney to understanding the concepts behind microservices through my own experience as an explorer of the wild realm

 This is not going to be one of those blogposts that would sugarcoat some buzzwords and leave you with nothing but some bullet points at the end of the article.